Legislation Details

 (c) Information.
 Any personal identifying information, including custody status, release date, photos, Social Security number, Individual Tax Identification Number, contact information, place of birth, country of origin, place of employment, school or educational institution records, income, status as a recipient of public benefits, public utilities accounts, medical information or disability information.

-(e) Judicial warrant.
+(d) Judicial warrant.
 A warrant based on probable cause and issued by a judge appointed pursuant to Article III of the United States Constitution or a federal magistrate judge appointed pursuant to Section 631 of Title 28 of the United States Code.

-(a) Hospital or other facility providing healthcare services;
+(a) Facility providing healthcare services;

 (b) School operated by the School District of Philadelphia, charter school, or City-funded or licensed pre-school;